Thunder Alley (1967 film): Production

 The film was originally known as Malibu 500 and Rebel 500.
 It was the third of a seven-picture deal between AIP and Fabian.

 The director was Richard Rush who had made a number of lower budgeted films.
 He got the job through his agent, who was married to Annette Funicello at the time.
-Rush says AIP "were fond of my work....
+Rush said AIP "were fond of my work....
 They were the teenage exploitation studio...
 Since I was very rebellious, my characters were always very rebellious, which seemed to be the keynote of American youth at that time.
 My pictures worked in the marketplace."

-AIP was then run by the team of Sam Arkoff and James H NIcholson.
-Rush says before filming "Sam Arkoff took me aside and said, "Look, [Jim] Nicholson has got this girlfriend, and I don’t want her on the picture."
+AIP was then run by the team of Sam Arkoff and James H. Nicholson.
+Rush said before filming, "Sam Arkoff took me aside and said, 'Look, [Jim] Nicholson has got this girlfriend, and I don't want her on the picture.'
 I said that was okay.
-A while later, Nicholson pulled me aside and said, "Richard, there's this girl I’d like you to use on the picture..."."
+A while later, Nicholson pulled me aside and said, 'Richard, there's this girl I’d like you to use on the picture...'."
 (It is likely this was Susan Hart.)

-Filming began on 1 November 1966.
+Filming began on 1 November 1966 and took place at the Producers Studio in Hollywood.